douglasteeple/DeepRL/README.md

 1. LSTM size of 64 does not work.
 2. LSTM size of 512 does not work
 3. LSTM size of 128 or 256 give similar results:

-* The best learning rate in both cases is 0.1, with a rate of 0.54 for LSTM-128 and 0.45 for LSTM-256.
+The best learning rate in both cases is 0.1, with a rate of 0.54 for LSTM-128 and 0.45 for LSTM-256.

+Having the cylinder move from run to run causes issues for the learning accuracy since the robot tends to return to where it found the cylinder before.
+Instinctively, in order to learn in this new circumstance, the LSTM size should increase to acomodate the more complex task.
+So the next step is to set the learning rate to 0.1, the LSTM size to 512 and let the maximum number of episodes in a run extend into the thousands.